 Founder & Editor | Abaki Beck

-Abaki Beck (she/her/hers) is passionate about racial justice, public health, and Indigenous community resiliency.
-Professionally, Abaki has worked for the U.S. House of Representatives on health care and Native American issues; conducted oral-history research on Blackfeet food sovereignty; and currently works in the field of urban planning/community development.
-Abaki is the founder and editor of POC Online Classroom and co-editor of the Daughters of Violence zine.
-Her writing has been featured in Bitch, Aperture, the Establishment, Natives in America, and in the zine Survivance: Vol.II Indigenous Poesis.
+Abaki Beck (she/her/hers) is a free-lance writer and public health graduate student.
+She is the founder and editor of POC Online Classroom and co-editor of the Daughters of Violence zine.
+Her writing has been featured in Bitch, Aperture, the Establishment, Yes!
+Magazine, the zine Survivance: Vol.II Indigenous Poesis and other media.
 At the age of eight, she placed third in an essay writing contest for a piece titled "Why Racism is Dumb."
 She is a mixed-race indigenous person enrolled in the Blackfeet Nation of Montana with Red River Métis and European-American blood mixed in.

 Contributing Writer | jennie kim

 Jennie Kim is a #youngprofessional based in the Twin Cities working in the non-profit sector.
 In her spare time, you can find her on Twitter reading up on the news, long-form articles about pretty much anything, watching TV, and meeting POC in the Twin Cities (where she is surrounded by white people most of the time).